-The German brand Dievas, the one that uses its own cases with ETA movements ticking inside them, has refreshed its Dievas Vortex Professional 500M diving watch that was released two years ago with a new, even stealthier model.
-With all specs of the watch being virtually the same, the only thing that differs the new Dievas Vortex Tactical timekeeper from the 2011 diver is the new color of its dial and an even more scratch-resistant titanium body.
+The German brand Dievas, the one that uses its own cases with ETA movements ticking inside them, has refreshed its Vortex Professional 500M diver that was released two years ago with a new, even stealthier model.
+With all the specs being virtually the same, the only thing that differs the 2013 Dievas Vortex Tactical from the 2011 model is the new color of its dial and an even more scratch-resistant titanium body.

-Among its other qualities, Dievas has at least one thing to really be proud of: it their own workshop where they manufacture their own cases.
+Among its other qualities, Dievas has at least one thing to be proud of: it is their own workshop where they manufacture their own cases.

-Besides high-precision CNC machinery, they also have a lab to enhance hardness of their titanium and steel bodies in a plasma assisted processing chamber.
-After being subjected to the high-temperature treatment, the watch becomes extremely hard addressing that panic fear that any owner of a black-on-black timepiece has towards dents and scratches.
+Besides high-precision CNC machinery, they also have a lab to enhance the hardness of their titanium and steel bodies in a plasma-assisted processing chamber.
+After being subjected to the high-temperature treatment, the watch becomes extremely hard addressing that fear that any owner of a black-on-black timepiece has towards dents and scratches.